MehmetKaplan/tamed-state-machine/database-setup/README.md

 #### Test the connection

 In order to verify if everything is OK up to this point we can use the below script.
-For this script username and password are coming from the previous step, the [step00001.sql file content](https://github.com/MehmetKaplan/tamed-state-machine/blob/master/step00001.sql), as stated in the prebious section.
+For this script username and password are coming from the previous step, [the `step00001.sql` file content](https://github.com/MehmetKaplan/tamed-state-machine/blob/master/database-setup/step00001.sql), as stated in the previous section.
 The `psql` command should ask you the password and you'll need to provide the password coming from previous step.

 ```bash
 psql -U tsmapp -d tsmdb <<EOF